Vineyard Churches UK and Ireland: Evaluation

 One of the first academic studies of a Vineyard church in the United Kingdom was Cory E. Labanow's Evangelicalism and the Emerging Church: A Congregational Study of a Vineyard Church.
 Within the congregation studied ("Jacobsfield Vineyard"), there was a common identity as an "emerging church".

 However, Labanow reports that the meaning of this common identity was contested within the congregation.
 Even more significantly, the decentralised, non-creedal nature of the Vineyard churches in the UK and the Republic of Ireland makes it such that one church cannot be seen to be representative of the whole of the Vineyard movement in the UK and Ireland.

+Controversies

+There have been a number of accusations that the Vineyard organisation attracts narcissistic leaders.